aawgit/onlineStore/README.md

 ### Server

-By default all routing is set in the `~/myapp/client/src/constants.js`.
-If you change the values or extend them, make sure you **update the request handlers on the server** in `~/myapp/server/src/server.js`.
+We use the popular and easy-to-use [axios](https://github.com/axios/axios) service for handle API calls.
+All API routing is set in the `~/myapp/client/src/constants.js`.
+You can add to or modify these values matching to your server configuration.
+There is no need to manually edit all of the API calls deep in your component library.

 ## Test

 The application uses [Jest](https://jestjs.io) as its unit testing framework extended by [Enzyme](https://enzymejs.github.io/enzyme/) library.
 Specifitation tests follow `*.spec.js` naming convention.
-While developing always remember to keep your code **clean** and **isolated** to test them with ease.
+Server testing uses the same framework besides [Supertest](https://github.com/visionmedia/supertest) endpoint testing library While developing always remember to keep your code **clean** and **isolated** to test them with ease.

-## Deploy
+## Versioning

-This process assumes that you have configured your platform, database and set the environmentals.
-Next you can see the general process of deploying to a prepared host:

-- Make a **new git branch** (eg: `git branch deploy-master && git checkout deploy-master`)
-- Edit the static paths in the `server.js`: change `../build` to `build` _(In development mode client and server are separated)_
-- Modify the **starting script** in `package.json` to `"start": "node ./build/server.js"`
-- Build your project running `npm run build` in the **server** directory _(This will create a production ready build from the client app and transpiles the server code with babel to the `build` directory)_
-- Delete everything except the `build` directory and `package.json` - **_Double check that you are in a deploy-branch: `git status`_**
-- Commit to the **branch** you just created
-- Push the deploy-branch to the provider (you can use CI/CD and everything you prefer)

-After these steps, your app can be deployed on most of the cloud platforms _(tested only on Heroku)_.
-For configuration refer to the given documentation by your provider.
-Usually they will use `npm start` to run the deployed code so keep it as is.
-Make sure that the _deploy-branch_ `package.json` is in your project root.
-Additional description of this process is beyond the subject of this project.
+The keep [Create React App](https://github.com/facebook/create-react-app) intact you must use the exact verisons of `babel` and `jest` and `webpack` in the root `package.json` as the CRA's `react-scripts` uses.
+If there's a version mismatch, build should fail on the application.
+If you want to use other versions because of your special needs you can still `eject` CRA but when you do this, you could upgrade `react-scripts` anymore!
+Keeping up with the upgrades of `react-scripts` and upgrading the packages manually should be enough for most cases. _If you have an error related to this, you can check the versions with `npm ls <moduleName>`_

 ## Contributing